Metempsychosis -- full rpg ruleset -- work in progress

 DAMAGE TYPES

-ABILITY DAMAGE: most Ability Damage is temporary and can be healed through rest, healing, and spells.
+most Ability Damage is temporary and can be healed through rest,

 Successful % save in relevant ability cuts damage in half, rounding down.
-After save, apply Ability Damage Reduction (ADR).
+After save, apply Ability Damage Reduction (ADR), which is conferred thru spells or heart-card passives.

 Players and Monsters can also apply POISON counters: